STLGeist/Cybersecurity-projects/README.md

 2. Answer the following questions:

     - In the last 7 days, how many unique visitors were located in India?
+249

     - In the last 24 hours, of the visitors from China, how many were using Mac OSX?
+8

     - In the last 2 days, what percentage of visitors received 404 errors?
 How about 503 errors?
+0%
     - In the last 7 days, what country produced the majority of the traffic on the website?
+China
     - Of the traffic that's coming from that country, what time of day had the highest amount of activity?
+13:00
-    - List all the types of downloaded files that have been identified for the last 7 days, along with a short description of each file type (use Google if you aren't sure about a particular file type).
+    - List all the types of downloaded files that have been identified for the last 7 days, along with a short description of each file.
+CSS, describes how HTML elements are displayed on the screen.
+GZ, archive compressed file using gzip compresson.

 3. Now that you have a feel for the data, Let's dive a bit deeper.
 Look at the chart that shows Unique Visitors Vs. Average Bytes.
      - Locate the time frame in the last 7 days with the most amount of bytes (activity).